top of page

 Program Overview

-One (1) 30 minute individual in-person meeting at the publisher's office in Nashville or on Zoom
+2. One (1) 40 minute individual in-person meeting with the publisher in Nashville or Zoom

-One (1) 1 hour group meeting at the publisher's Nashville office (available on Zoom if out of town)
+3. One (1) 1 hour group meeting at the publisher's Nashville office or Zoom

 Photo Gallery